Sri-lalitha-98/Data-Analysis-Dashboard/README.md

 | 📊 **Records** | 8,523+ items |
 | 🗂️ **Fields** | Item Type, Fat Content, Outlet Size, Outlet Type, Outlet Location (Tier), Establishment Year, Sales, Rating, Item Visibility |

+## ❓ Questions (KPIs)

+- 📊 What is the total revenue, average sales, and average customer rating?
+- 🛍️ Which item types generate the highest sales?
+- 🧈 Do customers prefer Low Fat or Regular products?
+- 🏪 Which outlet type contributes the most to total sales?
+- 📐 How does outlet size impact total revenue?
+- 📍 Which city tier (Tier 1/2/3) generates
+  maximum sales?
+- 📈 How has outlet establishment year affected sales over time?
+- 👁️ What is the item visibility vs sales relationship?
+- ✅ What percentage of orders were successfully delivered?